Seth Rollins: The Messiah (2019–2020)

-The Visionary (2021–present)
+The Visionary (2021–2023)

-After a two month hiatus, Rollins returned at the Royal Rumble on January 31, 2021, entering at #29 and lasting until the final three before being eliminated by eventual winner Edge.
-Rollins made his return to SmackDown on the February 12 episode, stating he was the leader that SmackDown needed and that the SmackDown roster needed to "embrace the vision", prompting the locker room to walk out on him.
-Rollins then attacked Cesaro, who was the only one that stayed behind, beginning a feud with him.
-At Fastlane on March 21, Rollins defeated Shinsuke Nakamura.
-On the first night of WrestleMania 37 on April 10, Rollins lost to Cesaro.
-At WrestleMania Backlash on May 16, Rollins made an appearance to attack Cesaro with a steel chair.
-On June 20 at Hell in a Cell, Rollins defeated Cesaro.
-On the July 9 episode of SmackDown, Rollins defeated Cesaro again to qualify for the Money in the Bank ladder match at the titular event, ending their feud in the process.
-At Money in the Bank on July 18, Rollins was unsuccessful in winning the contract, as the match was won by Big E.

-On the same night, Rollins interfered in the main event where Roman Reigns was defending the Universal Championship against Edge, distracting the referee to cost Edge the match.
+At the Royal Rumble on January 31, 2021, Rollins entered at number 29, but was eliminated by eventual winner Edge.
+On Night 1 of WrestleMania 37 on April 10, Rollins lost to Cesaro, but won a rematch at Hell in a Cell on June 20.
+On the July 9 episode of SmackDown, Rollins defeated Cesaro again to qualify for the Money in the Bank ladder match at the titular event on July 18, which was won by Big E. Later that night, Rollins interfered in the main event where Roman Reigns was defending the Universal Championship against Edge, distracting the referee to cost Edge the match.
 Over the following weeks, Rollins and Edge confronted and attacked each other until the August 6 episode of SmackDown, where Edge challenged Rollins to a match at SummerSlam, which Rollins accepted.
-At the event on August 21, Edge defeated Rollins by submission.
-A rematch took place on the September 10 episode of SmackDown, where Rollins emerged victorious.
+At the event on August 21, Rollins lost to Edge by submission, but won their rematch on the September 10 episode of SmackDown.
 As part of the 2021 Draft, Rollins was drafted to the Raw brand.
 On the October 8 episode of SmackDown, Edge demanded a Hell in a Cell match between them, which was made official for Crown Jewel.
-At the event on October 21, Rollins was defeated by Edge, thus ending their feud.
+At the event on October 21, Rollins was defeated by Edge, ending their feud.
 At Survivor Series on November 21, Rollins took part in the 5-on-5 elimination match on Team Raw and won the match as the sole survivor after eliminating Jeff Hardy.